jwkinc/GameDay/README.txt

 - Team score pulses for 3.5 seconds when that team scores.
 - Hype buttons: Timeout, Defense, Offense, Slam Dunk, He Is On Fire, Winner.
 - 3 Pointer button auto-triggers the 3 pointer animation.
-- Removed the animation-over-video toggle.
 - Regular animations never display in the bottom video player window.
-- Timeout displays on the large video screen, stops the clock, has a moving background, and remains until the clock starts again.
+- Timeout displays on the large video screen, stops the clock, has a moving background, and clears from both video and clock areas when the clock starts again.
 - Winner auto-triggers when a team reaches the play-to score.
 - Winner displays on the large video screen with moving celebration background until the game is reset.
 - Winner video overlay displays: TEAM NAME WINS! plus final score like 23-54.
-- READY disappears as soon as the game clock starts.

 Video note:
 Local videos do not transfer between devices through Firebase.
 For scoreboard video playback, choose the video on the scoreboard device.